mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 By going to the career fair, doing interviews, and putting yourself out there, you're going through that process and developing the intuition yourself by doing which is way more powerful than some random online thingy.
 You get a good idea of how things work and can better develop your own methods and strategies to tailor the experience to yourself and your situation.

 Even if you don't get an internship, you still have all of that valuable experience navigating the process and next year, you'll know exactly what to do.
 I'd rather spend my freshman and sophomore years learning the best approaches and applying them during my junior and senior year when the stakes are much higher.
 When you go to the career fair and start applying for the *first* time during your junior or senior year, you're going to have to learn the best approaches and apply them on the fly which makes everything much more difficult, especially when you're navigating  your junior year internship or new grad opportunies where these decisions can really drive the direction of your career.

-## What's the Worst that can Happen?

-There's so much to gain yet so little to lose.

 ## PTSD